kodexa-labs/aws-eks-cdk/README.md

 default_instance_type = 't3a.large'
 ```

-Then you can run the deploy (make sure you are in this conda environment before running the deploy code):
+Then you can run the deploy command.
+This is done in Anaconda Prompt - make sure you are in this conda environment/directory before running the deploy code:

 ```bash
 cdk deploy
 ```

-This process might take some time to create the infrastructure.
+This process willt take some time to create the infrastructure.
 Note it will first show you the changes that will be made before making them.

 All CDK changes will be made through a CloudFormation template.